| I've always advocated that the new owners of a RV should inspect

 compartment doors.
 Make sure the roof vent lid is closed while driving.
 Make sure

+the TV antenna is down.
 If everything passes your inspection then thank the dealer for doing

 a good job in preparing the vehicle for delivery.
 Go finish the paperwork

+and enjoy your new RV.
 If something needs work, and it may only take a few minutes, chances are the

 dealer will want to fix it while you wait (I told you they want to get rid of